Teaching Word Families in Kindergarten

 What I love most about word families is that it gives students confidence as they take that next step from knowing sounds to reading words.
 It helps with rhyming and I know if you can make it fun they will enjoy it so much more.
 Here is what we do to keep it fun!

-Concentration & Say It Make It Write It:
+Concentration, Say It Make It Write It and Trace It:

 The last thing my packs always include is EXTRAS!
 I believe that it is important to provide lots of opportunities for students to practice.
 You don’t have to print all of the pages out for each student pick and choose which ones you think will work best.
 There are some additional items included such as word wall cards, pocket chart cards as well as a poster with all of the words on one page.